tarantool/tarantool-lua/README.rst

 ==========================================
-tarantool-lua: Tarantool Connector for Lua
+Tarantool 1.5 Connector for Lua
 ==========================================

 Tarantool connector for Lua.